Adventures In Energy

 Imagination is the door into visioning.
 When you build a strong image in your mind’s eye with your imagination, you are strengthening the visual tool for your intuition to use.

 Downside.
 The major pitfall of visioning is projection.
 It’s easy for your mind to feed your imagination instead of your imagination being a tool of your intuition.
-This happens primarily when you are overly invested in the outcome.
-Maybe you want things to look or be a certain way, or you really want to be right and prove you are a good intuitive.
-Of course this is natural, but it doesn’t strengthen your intuitive accuracy.
+This happens primarily when you’re overly invested in the outcome.
+Maybe you want things to look or be a certain way, or you really want to be right and prove you’re a good intuitive.
+While this is natural, it doesn’t strengthen your intuitive accuracy.
 Avoid this by practicing nonattachment and non-judgment.
-You are more than your intuition.
+Remember, you are more than your intuition.

-The other major pitfall is losing touch with physical reality by getting too wrapped up in other dimensions.
-You may want to run away from problems into the visions of your inner landscape.
+The other major pitfall is losing touch with physical reality by becoming too engrossed in other dimensions.
+You may want to run away from problems and hide in the visions of your inner landscape.
 It’s easy to lose perspective and forget that the point of being in a physical body is to experience physical realms.
 Grounding and centering are your best guards against this drawback.

 If clairaudience is your strongest score, spiritual hearing is your most open intuitive sense.
 This reveals itself in three vastly different manifestations.